Pedro Arias Dávila

-Pedro Arias de Ávila (1440 – March 6, 1531) (often Pedrarias Dávila) was a Spanish soldier and colonial administrator.
-He led the first great Spanish expedition to the mainland of the New World.
-There he served as governor of Panama (1514–1526) and Nicaragua (1527–1531), and founded Panama City (1519).

-He died in 1531 aged around 91.
+Pedro Arias de Ávila (c.
+1440 – 6 March 1531; often Pedro Arias Dávila or Pedrarias Dávila) was a Spanish soldier and colonial administrator.
+He led the first great Spanish expedition to the mainland of the Americas.
+There, he served as governor of Panama (1514–1526) and Nicaragua (1527–1531), and founded Panama City (1519).
+He died in 1531 aged around 90 or 91.

 Family

 Pedrarias was the son of Pedro Arias and María Ortiz de Cota.
 He was born into a prominent and well-connected Spanish family.
 His grandfather, Diego Arias de Ávila, was chief comptroller and a key adviser to King Enrique IV; his older brother was the Count of Puñonrostro; and his uncle was the Bishop of Segovia, a wealthy man who left Pedrarias a fortune.

 Early life

-As a boy, Pedrarias was a page in the court of King Juan II of Castile.
+As a boy, he was a page in the court of King Juan II of Castile.
 Physically imposing and athletic, he was nicknamed "the jouster" for his skill in tournaments and "the gallant" in reference to his extravagant wardrobe and spendthrift habits.
 In later life, he served in the war against the Moors in Granada (1482–1492) and distinguished himself as a colonel of infantry fighting in North Africa (1508–1511).
 When he returned to Spain, he received a promotion, a citation for valor, and another nickname: "the lion of Bugia".

 Towards the end of 1485, he married an intimate friend of queen Isabella I of Spain, Isabel de Bobadilla y Peñalosa, the daughter of Francisco de Bobadilla who was appointed to succeed Christopher Columbus as the second governor of the Indies in 1499.

-Like many men of their time, Arias de Avila was hard and cruel.
-One particular event may have solidified Pedrarias hardy character.
 A few years before 1513, he collapsed of some unrecorded illness.
 As he was about to be lowered to his grave, a tearful servant who was embracing the casket was astonished to hear movement inside.
 Incredibly, Arias was breathing and very much alive.
 Thereafter, he ordered an annual Requiem Mass sung for him in the cathedral at Torrejón, and stood in his own unused grave to listen to it.
-He took his coffin everywhere he went...even to the New World.
+He took his coffin everywhere he went, even to the New World.

 In 1514, at the age of nearly seventy, he was made commander by King Ferdinand II of Aragon of the largest Spanish expedition (19 vessels and 1,500 men) hitherto sent to America.